Phillips 66ers

-The Phillips 66ers (also known as the Oilers) were an amateur basketball team located in Bartlesville, Oklahoma, and sponsored and run by the Phillips Petroleum Company.
+The Phillips 66ers (also known as the Oilers) were an amateur basketball team located in Bartlesville, Oklahoma, sponsored and run by the Phillips Petroleum Company.
 The 66ers were a national phenomenon that grew from a small-town team to an organization of accomplished amateur athletes receiving national and worldwide attention.
-Under the sponsorship of the company's owner, Frank Phillips, the team, which began playing in 1919, participated in the Amateur Athletic Union, the nation's premier basketball league before the National Basketball Association.
+Under the sponsorship of the company's owner, Frank Phillips, the team, which began playing in 1919, participated in the Amateur Athletic Union (AAU), the nation's premier basketball league before the National Basketball Association.
 Between 1920 and 1950, some of the strongest basketball teams in the United States were sponsored by corporations: Phillips 66, 20th Century Fox, Safeway Inc., Caterpillar Inc., and others.

 The 66ers were a perennial power in AAU basketball in the 1940s, and 1950s.
-The team won 11 national championships at the AAU National Tournament between 1940 and 1963, including six consecutive AAU tournament titles, from 1943 to 1948.
+The team won 11 national championships at the AAU national tournament between 1940 and 1963, including six consecutive AAU titles, from 1943 to 1948.

 In 1948, the 66ers combined with Adolph Rupp's "Fabulous Five" University of Kentucky team to form the U.S. team that won the Olympic basketball tournament.

 In almost 50 seasons, the 66ers earned 1543 wins against 271 losses.
 Twelve 66ers and two coaches represented the United States in Olympic tournaments, and three of them were the only amateur players to have ever played on two Olympic basketball teams.
 The club ceased operations in 1968.

 History

 Team creation

-Phillips Petroleum was started in 1917, at the start of the oil boom.
-In 1919, several of Bartlesville's local boys were returning from World War I. Some of them found jobs at Phillips and a few decided to form a Phillips basketball team.
-In 1920 the Phillips team began playing other corporate teams.
-In 1921, a group of Phillips employees, looking for some way to stay in shape during the winter months, organized a team in the Bartlesville YMCA basketball league.
+Phillips Petroleum was established in 1917, amidst the burgeoning oil industry.
+In 1919, upon their return from World War I, a group of local individuals in Bartlesville sought employment opportunities at Phillips.
+Some of them, inspired by their shared experiences, decided to create a basketball team under the Phillips banner.
+By 1920, this team commenced playing matches against other corporate teams, gradually gaining recognition.
+In 1921, seeking avenues to maintain fitness during the winter, a contingent of Phillips employees organized a team within the Bartlesville YMCA basketball league.

-They played in Bartlesville and neighboring towns for several years, strictly small-time.
-It wasn't long, however, before a rivalry built up with Empire Oil & Gas.
+Initially, their matches were confined to Bartlesville and nearby areas, maintaining a modest profile.
+However, as time progressed, a spirited rivalry emerged with Empire Oil & Gas.